Skip to main content

 While this might feel intrusive, it forces a decision, usually resulting in better data.
 Most users will click "accept" because it’s the quickest way forward.
 Tracking for this setup tends to be far cleaner, with far fewer sessions classified as "direct" and higher attribution accuracy across marketing channels.

-Unsurprisingly, the more disruptive the banner, the higher the interaction rate.
-A full-page blocking banner can achieve much higher consent interaction rates than a passive sticky bar.
+Unsurprisingly, the more disruptive the banner, the higher the consent rate.
+A full-page blocking banner achieves much higher consent interaction rates than a passive sticky bar.

 But that comes at a cost to the user experience, especially if the design frustrates visitors or interferes too much with their first impression of your brand.

-Corner boxes are middle-ground options—they capture attention without necessarily shutting down interaction completely.
+Corner boxes are a middle-ground option; they capture attention without shutting down interaction completely.

-If your banner allows users to browse, add to cart, or purchase without ever making a choice about cookies, you're effectively collecting limited or anonymized tracking data.
-With consent mode v2, Google Analytics 4 will receive only basic, non-identifiable signals—enough to track that a user existed, but not enough to attribute their behavior to a traffic source.
+If your banner allows users to browse, add to cart, or purchase without ever making a choice about cookies, you're collecting limited or anonymized tracking data.
+With Consent Mode v2, Google Analytics 4 will receive only anonymous signals — enough to track that a user existed, but not enough to attribute their behavior to a traffic source.

 Yes, it does.